doersino/excessivelyadequate.com/README.md

 * Work Sans has been downloaded from [its GitHub repository](https://github.com/weiweihuanghuang/Work-Sans) at commit `28b121c`.
 * Iosevka has been downloaded from [the releases section of its GitHub repository](https://github.com/be5invis/Iosevka/releases), namely `01-iosevka-2.3.3.zip`.
 * Literata has been grabbed from [the releases section of its GitHub repository](https://github.com/googlefonts/literata/releases/), namely `3.103.zip` of release "3.103".

+### Assets

+The anchor icon displayed next to headings on hover is taken from the coat of arms of Sweden's Norrtälje Municipality as [uploaded to Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Norrtäljes_vapen.svg).
+It's in the public domain.